pfieffer/ConversionApp/README.md

-The initial idea to this app came from this tutorial at Vogella: http://www.vogella.com/tutorials/Android/article.html#tutorialtemperature with some minor deviations
+The initial idea to this app came from this tutorial at Vogella: http://www.vogella.com/tutorials/Android/article.html#tutorialtemperature